hdamker/ReleaseManagement/documentation/SupportingDocuments/CAMARA_API_Review_Workflow_Usage_Guide.md

 - No sensitive data is stored or transmitted
 - All validation is performed in isolated GitHub Actions runners
 - Reports contain only structural/compliance information, not business logic details
-- **Python script** must be maintained and secured in the workflow repository
+- **Version-specific scripts** must be maintained and secured in the workflow repository
+- **Script isolation**: Each version uses its own validator to prevent cross-contamination

 ## Limitations